 Benzodiazepines are a family of drugs that act as central nervous system depressants.
 Although only 15 of these medications are approved for use by the Food and Drug Administration, they are among the most widely prescribed medications in the country.
 Like many other drugs, addiction is a real possibility, particularly when used in high doses over a long period of time.
-If you know someone who is addicted, contact us today at 1-888-287-0471 to find the best benzodiazepine addiction treatment center near you.
+If you know someone who is addicted, contact us today at 1-888-287-0471 Who Answers? to find the best benzodiazepine addiction treatment center near you.

 Benzodiazepine Uses and Types

 Also known as “benzos,” benzodiazepines are prescription medications that have legitimate medical uses.
 They are primarily prescribed to sedate, reduce anxiety and relax the muscles.
 Doctors may prescribe them for:

 - Anxiety disorders, including post-traumatic stress disorder and obsessive-compulsive disorder

 - Alcohol withdrawal and detoxification